Table Of Contents

-- BC will enter into the Timber Harvest Agreement with K’ómoks that ensures K’ómoks has access to monumental cedar and cypress for cultural purposes (canoes, totem poles, longhouses, community buildings),
+- BC will enter into the Timber Harvest Agreement with K’ómoks, which ensures K’ómoks has access to monumental cedar and cypress for cultural purposes (canoes, totem poles, longhouses, community buildings).

-- Members may exercise the right subject to some conditions under K’ómoks Law,
+- its members may exercise the right subject to some conditions under K’ómoks Law,

 - can create laws to designate its hunters and gatherers,